In an attempt to remind readers how language appears to those incapable of understanding it, Codex Seraphinianus has baffled critics for decades.

 Codex Seraphinianus is the fantastical brainchild of Luigi Serafini.
 An artist, architect, and designer, Serafini drew on his multidisciplinary background to craft an encyclopedia of a world of impossibilities.

 Published in 1981, Codex Seraphinianus wowed readers with its intricate illustrations and its original premise.
 The book first appears as completely nonsensical – an encyclopedia about an alien world complete with alien handwriting – but there is a method to the madness.
-Creator Serafini took two and a half years to complete the project, and since then there have been numerous academic papers and essays written about it.
+Luigi Serafini took two and a half years to complete the project and since, there have been numerous academic papers and essays written about it.

 As with other encyclopedias, the pages of Codex Seraphinianus exhaustively detail the world’s various elements, except in this instance said world does not physically exist.
 Flora are shown as diagrams reminiscent of classical botanical illustrations.
 Fauna are playfully portrayed as otherworldly versions of animals we have on Earth.